5 Engineering Extracurriculars for High Schoolers

 - How Do Extracurriculars Impact Your College Chances?

-Engineering is a rapidly growing field with strong career growth projections and great earning potential.
-Many top students are now identifying engineering as a field of interest early on, beginning career prep and setting themselves apart as college applicants while they’re still early in their high school career.
+Engineering is a rapidly expanding field with strong growth projections and great earning potential.
+Many top students now identify engineering as a field of interest early on, beginning career prep and setting themselves apart early in their high school careers.

 - 3D Printing Club

 - Solar Planning Club

 - Robotics Club

 - Rocketry Club

 - Computer Machinery Club

 Engineering summer programs come in one of two major forms: “residential” or “commuter.”
 Actually, most university-sponsored summer programs offer these options at the same locations, with the only real difference being whether or not students go home before dinner.